Education

 Basic Tour:

-A basic tour of one hour will consist of time spent in the Museum.
-Included is a brief video on the history of Rice County, displays on fur-trading; Native Americans from the Palio (10,000 BCE) to the Historic periods; Bishop Whipple; Civil War, Spanish American War, WWI, WWII, and Vietnam Wars; local industries including Fleckenstein Family and the Tilt-A-Whirl; and a Main Street diorama which includes a general store, barbershop and jail.
+A basic tour of will consist of time spent in the Museum.
+Includedare displays on fur-trading; Native Americans from the Palio (10,000 BCE) to the Historic periods; Bishop Whipple; Civil War, Spanish American War, WWI, WWII, and Vietnam Wars; local industries including Fleckenstein Family and the Tilt-A-Whirl; and a Main Street diorama which includes a general store, barbershop and jail.

 Village Experience: